ssutharya/ssutharya/README.md

 I'm Sutharya, a third-year Integrated MSc student at CUSAT, diving into AI & Data Science.
 I like messing around with code, solving quirky problems, and sometimes just zoning out staring at nothing.

-## What I’m Into
+## Hobbies Include
-- **Gaming**: I’m hooked on games with rich stories or clever puzzles - often battling it out in Minesweeper like it’s a high-stakes mission.
+- **Gaming**: An avid fan of the Assassin's Creed series, i enjoy playing games with storyline, as well as casual puzzles - playing minesweeper as if my lfie depends on it.
 - **Music**: Always got my headphones in; no music, no work getting done.
 - **Tinkering**: I’m hooked on cracking tough coding challenges and won’t back down.
 Games, though?
 One brutal level, and I’m out the door faster than you’d expect.